 Pack firmly into loaf pan greased with extra virgin olive oil or vegetable oil.

-Note of Caution: Discuss all dietary changes and natural treatments with your Veterinarian or Naturopath to prevent drug interactions, problems with existing conditions, or other potential complications.
+Note of Caution: This recipe isn’t intended to be a source of complete, daily nutrition.
+It can be included as part of a nutritious diet for dogs.
+Discuss all dietary changes and natural treatments with your Veterinarian or Naturopath to prevent drug interactions, problems with existing conditions, or other potential complications.

 Nakamura, K. et al. Prognostic Value of Left Atrial Function in Dogs with Chronic Mitral Valvular Heart Disease.
 2014.